xiaolou86/shardeum-docs/docs/developer/deploying-to-shardeum/truffle.md

 ## Installing Truffle

-Once the above dependencies are installed successfully, You can now install Truffle.
+Once the above dependencies are installed successfully.
+You can now install Truffle.

 ```
 npm install -g truffle